Properties of Stable Massive Quark Stars in Holography: Holographic Model, Quark and Baryon phases

-{For the moment however} our main objective is to describe compact stars that are in agreement with current astrophysical observations, {hence in the absence of knowledge about localized D5 solutions we will describe the baryonic phase phenomenologically as in \cite{Hebeler:2013nza}}.
-The parameter $R_{\text{AdS}}$, which was previously fixed to relate $\mu_{\text{min}}$ to $\mu_{\text{phys}}^{\text{trans}}=308$ MeV, can now be varied. {In the next section we describe our parameter choices and equations of state.
+{In the next section we describe our parameter choices and equations of state.
 We find a region that, together with the stiff phenomenological EoS, produces stable quark stars whose properties we then explore.}